 - Consumption will increase, but it is unclear how much, because neither the shape of the demand curve nor the level of tax evasion (which reduces revenues and the prices consumers face) is known.

 - Tax revenues could be dramatically lower or higher than the $1.4 billion estimate; for example, uncertainty about the federal response to California legalization can swing estimates in either direction.

 - Previous studies find that the annual cost of enforcing current marijuana laws ranges from around $200 million to nearly $1.9 billion; estimates from this study show that the costs are probably less than $300 million.

-Legalizing marijuana in California would lead to a substantial decline in price, but there is much uncertainty about legalization's effect on public budgets and consumption; even minor changes in assumptions lead to major differences in outcomes.
+- There is considerable uncertainty about the impact that legalizing marijuana in California will have on public budgets and consumption, with even minor changes in assumptions leading to major differences in outcomes.

 This report is part of the RAND Corporation research brief series.
 RAND research briefs present policy-oriented summaries of individual published, peer-reviewed documents or of a body of published work.

 This research in the public interest was supported by RAND, using discretionary funds made possible by the generosity of RAND's donors, the fees earned on client-funded research, and independent research and development (IR&D) funds provided by the Department of Defense.

 Permission is given to duplicate this electronic document for personal use only, as long as it is unaltered and complete.
 Copies may not be duplicated for commercial purposes.
 Unauthorized posting of RAND PDFs to a non-RAND Web site is prohibited.
 RAND PDFs are protected under copyright law.
 For information on reprint and linking permissions, please visit the RAND Permissions page.